shuque/blrcode/README.md

 DNS resolver to perform the lookup.

-If using a validating resolver, it also tries to detect if the name is in a DNSSEC signed zone that employs the gruesome hack known as "Black Lies", described in this expired Internet-draft:
+If using a validating resolver, it also tries to detect if the name is in a DNSSEC signed zone that employs the hack known as "Black Lies", described in this expired Internet-draft:

     https://tools.ietf.org/html/draft-valsorda-dnsop-black-lies-00